Mumbai may be gaining the upper hand in COVID-19 fight: Expert | Health

 He added that the second wave the country is facing is ''more furious'' than expected, which has been the trend worldwide, and appealed to people to adhere to COVID-19 norms strictly even after current restrictions in the state are relaxed.

-He said people must follow COVID appropriate behaviour and stressed the need to continue masking policy, zero tolerance for violators of norms etc even after the numbers dip, as ''we cannot say the worst is over''.
+''Even after restrictions are eased, people need to follow COVID appropriate behavior, mandatory masking policy, zero tolerance for violators etc. We cannot say that the worst is over,'' he said.

+As per the Mumbai civic body, the number of active cases has gone down to 70,373 while the number of recoveries increased to 5,46,861.

+Since the last few days, the number of discharged patients is higher as compared to daily COVID-19 cases, as per the BMC data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)